 In 1952, when the International Mathematical Union (IMU) has been recreated, France was one if its first members.
 In accordance with the IMU directives, a national comity, the CNFM (Comité National Français des Mathématiques), has been created.

-The Comité National Français de Mathématiciens is an association which is ruled by a law from 1901, it has at most 26 members.
+The Comité National Français des Mathématiques is an association which is ruled by a law from 1901, it has at most 27 members.

-Currently, 19 of them are appointed for 4 years by the Académie des Sciences (4 delegates), INSMI (4 delegates), the Société Mathématique de France (4 delegates), the Société de Mathématiques Appliquées et Industrielles (4 delegates) and the Société Française de Statistique (1 delegate).
-Up to 7 others members can be coopted.
+Currently, 18 of its members are appointed for 4 years by the Académie des Sciences (4 delegates), INSMI (4 delegates), the Société Mathématique de France (4 delegates), the Société de Mathématiques Appliquées et Industrielles (4 delegates), the Société Française de Statistique (1 delegate) and Inria (1 delegate); 7 other members have been coopted.

 As a national comity of the IMU, the CNFM has among other things the following statutory tasks:

-Besides these tasks, CNFM sponsors with support of the Ministère de l'Enseignement Supérieur et de la Recherche the participation of mathematicians from France to the lCM every four years and, if possible, to the ICIAM congress (for applied and industrial mathematics) and to the ICMI congress (for mathematical instruction, the French branch of ICMI being CFEM).
+Besides these tasks, CNFM sponsors, with support of the Ministère de l'Enseignement Supérieur et de la Recherche, the participation of mathematicians from France to the lCM every four years and, if possible, to the ICIAM congress (for applied and industrial mathematics) and to the ICMI congress (for mathematical instruction, the French branch of ICMI being CFEM).

-Members appointed by the Académie: Jean-Michel Coron, Jean-Marc Fontaine, Jean-François Le Gall (Vice Président), Cédric Villani.
+Members appointed by the Académie: Mireille Bousquet-Mélou, Jean-Michel Coron, Maxim Kontsevich, Jean-François Le Gall (Vice-Président).

-Members appointed by the SMAI: Maria J. Esteban, Edwige Godlewski, Yvon Maday, Denis Talay.
+Members appointed by the SMAI: Pauline Lafitte, Yvon Maday, Sylvie Méléard, Kilian Raschel.

 Member appointed by the SFdS: Pascal Massart.